Great Burstead: History

 South Green, today a residential area of Great Burstead, also consisting of shops and a public green space, in medieval times was likely to have been used for archery practice, the local sign today depicts this.

 Born in Great Burstead in 1582 was Christopher Martin, a Merchant and local property owner, who married Mary Prowe in Burstead church in 1607.
 Martin became churchwarden at St Mary Magdalene Church in 1611.
 In 1620 he became the Governor of the Mayflower ship, and purchasing agent for supplies, and a signer of the Mayflower Compact in 1621.
-He died on the 8th January 1621 in Plymouth, Massachusetts.
+He died on 8 January 1621 in Plymouth, Massachusetts.

 Great Burstead was part of the Barstable hundred, and in 1841 had a population of 884 spread over 3620 acre of land.
 The complete census can be viewed, as can a listing of many of the historical public houses.

-On the 24th September 1916, German Zeppelin L32 was shot down by 2nd Lt Frederick Sowrey of the Royal Flying Corps.
+On 24 September 1916, German Zeppelin L32 was shot down by 2nd Lt Frederick Sowrey of the Royal Flying Corps.
 The airship narrowly missed Billericay High Street and crashed in fields just off from Greens Farm lane Great Burstead, killing all 22 crew.

-The Great Burstead parish, abolished 1934, also covered Billericay.
+In 1931 the parish had a population of 3690.
+The Great Burstead parish, which also covered Billericay was abolished on 1 January 1937 to form Billericay.
 The parish formed part of the Billericay Rural District from 1894 and Billericay Urban District from 1934.
 The district was renamed Basildon Urban District in 1955 and became part of the present-day Basildon district in 1974.

 The village has South Green as its main shopping district.
 As of 2020, the district was in reality only a small parade of related businesses.
 It consisted of about ten units each for a different customer-facing business, with the following businesses included: pharmacy, take-away shop, post office, doctor's surgery (GP), convenience store, and florists.
 More or less next to the parade of shops is a scenic green bounded by the parade, houses, a memorial hall, a petrol station, and roads.